• Skip to primary navigation

 Cristina Ferrone

-Dr. Cristina Ferrone is the Secretary of the Society of University Surgeons.
+Dr. Cristina Ferrone is the Past Secretary of the Society of University Surgeons.
 She is the Surgical Director of the Liver Program in the Division of General Surgery and Associate Professor of Surgery at Massachusetts General Hospital.

 @@CFerroneMD